 We found 4 colon and rectal surgeons who accept Coventry Bronze near Monroeville, PA.

-Dr. Andrew Watson's medical specialty is general surgery, surgical oncology (cancer surgery), and colon & rectal surgery.
-In his practice, Dr. Watson focuses on minimally invasive surgery.
-He accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
-His education and training includes medical school at Columbia University, College of Physicians and Surgeons and residency at the University of Pittsburgh Medical Center (UPMC).
-He is professionally affiliated with UPMC Shadyside, UPMC Mercy, and UPMC Horizon.
+Dr. Andrew Watson practices general surgery, surgical oncology (cancer surgery), and colon & rectal surgery.
+Clinical interests for Dr. Watson include minimally invasive surgery.
+Patients rated him highly, giving him an average of 5.0 stars out of 5.
+Dr. Watson is an in-network provider for United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.
+He is a graduate of Columbia University, College of Physicians and Surgeons and a graduate of the University of Pittsburgh Medical Center (UPMC)'s residency program.
+Dr. Watson is affiliated with UPMC Shadyside, UPMC Mercy, and UPMC Horizon.

 Clinical interests: Minimally Invasive Surgery